PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 `$ sudo certbot renew --rsa-key-size 4096 --quiet --post-hook "systemctl reload nginx"`

 If you get a 'Cert not yet due for renewal' error wait a few hours and try again.

+Now synapse should be ready and we can see if it starts without errors:

+`$ sudo systemctl start matrix-synapse`

+`$ sudo systemctl status matrix-synapse`

 ***
 ## Fine Tune Synapse